mmontalbo/grim_rust/grctl/README.md

   preloads the shim once it is built.
 ## Design notes

-- Launchers open append-only log files and run a background reaper that removes state and records the process exit code.
+- Launchers open per-run log files and run a background reaper that removes state and records the process exit code.
+A symlink in `target/grctl/logs/` always points to the most recent run for quick tails.
 - Scenario wrappers run under `cargo run` so the shared logging and timeout handling stay consistent across runs.
 - All orchestration commands accept `--timeout`.
 Passing `--timeout 0` disables